 San Diego Zoo

 The San Diego Zoo is internationally known for its focus on recreational education.
 The Safari Park in Escondido also offers the Critter Connection program, which teaches kids about conservation and natural history through professional presentations of select species in a safe, controlled environment.
 Other programs include on-site education through field trips and summer camps, and extended learning takes place through internships and community outreach education.
 Students also can learn about the animal kingdom through photography courses and art programs.

 Maritime Museum of San Diego

 Children can learn about nautical history and science at the Maritime Museum along the San Diego harbor.
 Guided museum tours and instructional workshops teach about a rich maritime heritage and the technology of sailboats and steamboats.
 Students can relive history through a collection of ships that can be observed at the dock or out on the water during multiple-day excursions.
 Educational adventures show the dynamics of a life at sea, celestial navigation, and the challenges faced by previous generations as they started new chapters in foreign lands.

 The SDCDM is dedicated to inspiring children to explore, experiment, and imagine.
 Learning about science and world cultures is encouraged through play sessions with archaeological dig boxes, costumes, and musical instruments.
 Other programs teach kids about urban gardening, farming, and healthy eating habits.
 The SDCDM also offers group free-play sessions and field trip opportunities for youth groups, home-school groups, and day camps.

-There are many things for kids to do in San Diego – it’s a place rich with fun activities for them that are guaranteed to be a good time.
+For kids and adults, there are many things to do in San Diego – it’s a place rich with fun activities for them that are guaranteed to be a good time.
 Have fun!